kimatata/embeded-testing-guide/guide/docs/guide/methods/compile-switch.md

 # Replacing with Compile Switches

 This method involves branching in the product code with compile switches to call functions appropriate for each environment, depending on microcontroller or hardware dependencies.
-However, this approach modifies the product code specifically for testing, which can make the code more complex.
+This approach should be avoided because the product code is modified specifically for testing and the code becomes complex.

-It is recommended to avoid this method as it pollutes the product code.

 ```c title="Product Code led.c"
 #include ledCtrl.h